Local EGOP for Continuous Index Learning: Proofs

 \subsubsection{Variance Bound}

 We operate by a typical Nadaraya-Watson style argument.
-Our first steps are to show that the denominator of our estimator is very concentrated, allowing us to treat it as a constant up to a negligible residual.
+Our first steps are to show that the denominator of our estimator concentrates, allowing us to treat it as a constant up to a negligible residual.
 Let $\gamma_M \propto \det(M)^{1/2}$ by the normalization factor of $\mu_M$.
 Define

 \begin{lemma}[Denominator Concentration] \end{lemma} \begin{proof} We prove this by applying Bernstein's inequality.
 First, observe $\mathbb{E}[\hat{C}_M] = G_M(p)$.
 Next, $\exp(-v^T M v) \in (0, 1]$ for any $v$, hence $\hat{C}'_M = \frac{\gamma_M}{n} \sum_{i=1}^n \exp(-(X_i - x)^T M (X_i - x) )$ is the sample mean of iid bounded random variables in $(0, \gamma_M]$.
 Further, we can compute